-The MCA is hereby publishing the latest data for electronic and postal communications services for the second quarter (Q2) of 2019.
-These figures are available in the MCA publication entitled 'Data Report Sheet (DRS)', which provides data for the period Q1 2015 to Q2 2019 on several indicators concerning the postal and telecoms sectors.
+The MCA is hereby outlining the latest developments for electronic and postal communications services in Malta, in view of the latest available data submitted by local service providers.
+This press release is based on figures presented in the MCA publication entitled 'Data Report Sheet (DRS)', covering the period Q1 2015 to Q3 2019.

-Leased lines are a high-quality, dedicated, point-to-point data transmission connections used by businesses operating in Malta, such as banks, gaming companies etc. Only a few businesses use these services, hence the small number of retail clients being reported by local service providers in this segment.
-As at end the end of June 2019, a total of 383 high-quality connections were recorded, down by 105 connections (or 21.5%) year-on-year.
+Leased lines are a high-quality, dedicated, point-to-point data transmission connections used by businesses operating in Malta, such as banks, gaming companies and government entities.
+Only a limited number of end-users use these services, hence the small number of retail clients being reported by local service providers in this segment, at 382 by the end Q3 2019, further down by 115 connections (or by 23.1%) year-on-year.

-All the figures referred to in this article are available on the following link.
+All the figures referred to in this article are available below.

 - Data is preliminary and subject to change.